 Should you be worried about receiving dusting transactions?

 Dust transactions in your wallet cannot give anyone access to your funds.
-It's best to simply ignore it and try not to interact with the “dust”.
+It's best to simply ignore it and try not to interact with the “dust” or its originating address.

-Which blockchain protocols are affected by crypto dust?
+Which blockchain protocols are often affected by crypto dust?

 Cryptocurrency addresses vulnerable to dusting attacks are typically UTXO-based, common in blockchains like Bitcoin, Litecoin, and Dash.
 Each transaction generates a new address for the remaining change.
 UTXO ensures transaction integrity by tracking unspent outputs, which can be used in subsequent transactions.